bollu/human-analysis-lab-matrix-problem/README.md

   take a block of size `DxD`, which needs to be picked up correctly from the other matrices.
 Too sleepy right now.

 - I'll probably do this for now: add a method called `ix(i, j)` which allows for "real" indeces to be passed, from which we then figure out how to index into the matrix.
 This is inefficient, so I assume you could provide a template instance for `matmul<D, D, T>` which is specialized for the case when `D = B`.
 This can be used to implement a "naive" inverse, but this is obviously bad.

+- No no, the chunking works, I was just trashing memory like a bad C++ programmer.
+  Use the `GLIBCXX` debug check to figure out what was screwing up, and now matmul works :) Next step, implement matrix inverse using gaussian elimination.

 ### Matmul
 Matmul is not so hard, since we can perform matmul across blocks (matmul is